-Impress everyone with this lovely seasonal and satisfying roasted cauliflower steak with whipped feta recipe.
-Honestly, I would eat plain old roasted cauliflower everyday.
+Impress everyone with this lovely seasonal and satisfying roasted cauliflower steak with a whipped feta recipe.
+Honestly, I would eat plain old roasted cauliflower every day.
 But as I have said before (and my husband strongly believes), cheese makes everything better.
-This dish is actually inspired by a close friend whom I met 11+ years ago when I first moved to Northern California.
+This dish is inspired by a close friend whom I met 11+ years ago when I first moved to Northern California.
 Sometimes, you meet people and you instantly feel their warmth.
 She is this person.
-Smart, witty, kind and fiercely loyal.
+Smart, witty, kind, and fiercely loyal.
 She is loved by all.
 I have long referred to her as my “Kevin Bacon” because she is connected to almost everyone I know in some way, including my college friends from the Midwest.
 I adore her.
-A long-time vegetarian, we often discuss vegetables (including on the sidelines of our sons’ soccer games) and how to make them remarkable.
+A long-time vegetarian, we often discuss vegetables (including on the sidelines of our son’s soccer games) and how to make them remarkable.
 Like my friend, I think this dish is, in fact, remarkable.

-Cauliflower is a white, flowering cruciferous vegetables, with a plethora of believed health benefits.
+Cauliflower is a white, flowering cruciferous vegetable, with a plethora of believed health benefits.
 Cauliflower, a so-called superfood, has a high amount of antioxidants, with lots of omega-3 fatty acids that help fight inflammation throughout the body.
 Loaded with Vitamin B, cauliflower is also believed to help lower cholesterol and due to its low-calorie count, can help with weight loss.
-It is believed to have cancer-fighting properties (specifically for breast, ovarian, prostate and colon cancer).
+It is believed to have cancer-fighting properties (specifically for breast, ovarian, prostate, and colon cancer).

 Coined “the new kale” back in 2015 by The New York Daily News, it is easy to see why.
 Bake it, broil it, stake it, sauté it, fry it, mash it, puree it, or rice it, anything is doable and it’s all delicious.
 Cauliflower’s neutral flavor allows almost anything to be matched with it.